-In this guide, I will explain the nine (9) types of compensation you could receive from a car or vehicle accident.
+In this guide, I will explain the nine (9) types of compensation you could receive from a car or vehicle accident if you have been injured.

 Let’s get started…